marmelab/react-admin/README.md

 ### Online one-click Setup

 You can use Gitpod (an open source, online VS Code-like IDE) for working on issues and making PRs.
-With a single click it will launch a workspace and automatically clone the repo, run `make install` and `make start` so that you can start straight away.
+With a single click it will launch a workspace and automatically clone the repo, run `make install` and `make run` so that you can start straight away.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/from-referrer/)